-In the example of Figure 2(b), a query for 'SEE' is resolved directly by the lookup operation of the DHT protocol.
+In the example of Fig. 2(b), a query for 'SEE' is resolved directly by the lookup operation of the DHT protocol.
 Lookups for values of the root level are processed utilizing the indices created during insertions.
 Nevertheless, any query for any level other than the pivot level or the root level ends up with no results.
-For example, a query for date items described by 'Tier2' does not contact the two nodes with the corresponding trees before the creation of the index.
+For example, a query for data items described by 'Tier2' does not contact the two nodes with the corresponding trees before the creation of the index.
 The next step is the flooding of the query and the nodes storing the keys of 'Spain' and of 'Germany' are reached.
-The query initiator, which is now aware of the existing pivot keys, creates an index and these pivot keys are stored to the node responsible for the value 'Tier2'.
+The query initiator, which is now aware of the existing pivot keys, creates indices storing the information about these pivot keys to the node responsible for the value 'Tier2'.
 This node now has an index pointing to the node 'Spain' and another to node 'Germany'.
 In the future, queries for 'Tier2' will be answered without flooding, utilizing the created soft-state indices.
-As shown analytically in Figure 2(b), a subsequent query for the Category 'Tier2' reaches the node responsible for this key, which in turn forwards the query to all relative nodes directly.
+As shown analytically in Fig. 2(b), a query for the Category 'Tier2', after the creation of the indices, reaches the node responsible for this key, which in turn forwards the query to all relative nodes directly.
 The nodes storing the trees with the queried value return only the relevant tuple(s).